yaronf/I-D/STAR/draft-ietf-acme-star.md

-Specifically, a server states its availability to grant unauthenticated access to a client's Order star-certificate by setting the star-allow-certificate-get key to true in the meta field of the Directory object:
+Specifically, a server states its availability to grant unauthenticated access to a client's Order star-certificate by setting the star-allow-certificate-get attribute to true in the meta field of the Directory object:

 - star-allow-certificate-get (optional, boolean): If this field is present and set to true, the server allows GET requests to star-certificate URLs.

-A client states its will to access the issued star-certificate via unauthenticated GET by adding a recurrent-certificate-get key to its Order and setting it to true.
+A client states its will to access the issued star-certificate via unauthenticated GET by adding a recurrent-certificate-get attribute to its Order and setting it to true.

 - recurrent-certificate-get (optional, boolean): If this field is present and set to true, the client requests the server to allow unauthenticated GET to the star-certificate associated with this Order.

-If the server accepts the request, it MUST reflect the key in the Order.
+If the server accepts the request, it MUST reflect the attribute setting in the resulting Order object.

 ## Computing notBefore and notAfter of STAR Certificates